Censorship in Canada: Internet

 Until 2021, there were no specific plans to actively regulate internet content in Canada, however local laws applied to websites hosted in Canada as well as to residents who host sites on servers in other jurisdictions.
 A well-known example is the case of Ernst Zündel, who was investigated by the Canadian Human Rights Commission for promoting ethnic hatred via his website.

 In July 2005, in the middle of a labour dispute with the group, Telus briefly blocked a website being run by members of the Telecommunications Workers Union.
 It cited concerns over the publication of photos of employees who had crossed picket lines, and its advocating for readers to jam the company's phone lines.
 The site was unblocked after an injunction was obtained to prohibit it from publishing the personal information of Telus employees.

 In November 2006, Canadian Internet service providers Bell, Bell Aliant, MTS Allstream, Rogers, Shaw, SaskTel, Telus, and Vidéotron announced Project Cleanfeed Canada, a voluntary effort to block websites hosting child pornography and fictional child pornography.
 The list of blocked sites is compiled from reports by Internet users and investigated by the independent organization Cybertip.ca.
 Project Cleanfeed was praised following its founding by Royal Canadian Mounted Police Supt.
 Earla-Kim McColl (then-head of the National Child Exploitation Coordination Centre).

 In October 2011, the Supreme Court of Canada unanimously ruled that online publications cannot be found liable for linking to defamatory material as long as the linking itself is not defamatory.

+In 2013, Mark Marek who owned Canadian shock site BestGore was charged with obscenity for hosting footage of the murder of Jun Lin on the website.
+Marek was criminally convicted for obscenity in 2016.

+Following the implementation of Donald Trump's tariffs on Canada in 2025, several Canadian journalists called for government censorship of certain American social media platforms including X. Adam Owen of the Toronto Star stated that tolerating X "risks foreign interference and fosters divisive ideology".